Chickn-man/blink/README.md

 # blink
 simple blink program for Arduino uno

-avr-gcc and avrdude must be installed to build.
+avr-gcc and avrdude must be installed to build and upload.

 make sure PORT in the make file is the serial port of the uno not something else.